Trump Picks William Barr, Attorney General Under H.W. Bush, To Return To DOJ Helm

 President Trump said Friday that he intends to nominate William Barr, a prominent Republican lawyer and former attorney general, to return and lead the Justice Department.

 Barr, who served as George H.W.
+Bush's attorney general from 1991 to 1993, holds sweeping views of executive power and hard-line positions on criminal justice issues.

+"He was my first choice from Day 1," Trump told reporters outside the White House.
+"I think he will serve with great distinction."

-Bush's attorney general from 1991 to 1993 and holds sweeping views of executive power, would take over a department that has come under frequent attack by the president.
+Barr would take over a department that has come under frequent attack by the president.
 Trump has repeatedly lashed out at the DOJ and the FBI, accusing them of harboring anti-Trump elements who seek to torpedo his administration.

 If confirmed, Barr would replace Matthew Whitaker, who stepped in as acting attorney general after Jeff Sessions resigned in November under pressure from the White House.